victordejong/spamcallblockingapps-analysis/dynamic-analysis/README.md

 ### Interacting with emulator

-Use `adb shell input text [STRING]` to paste into emulator.
+- Use `adb shell input text [STRING]` to paste into emulator.
-Use `adb shell settings put global http_proxy 10.0.2.2:8080` to route traffic through your pc.
+- Use `adb shell settings put global http_proxy 10.0.2.2:8080` to route traffic through your pc.
-Use `adb shell settings put global http_proxy :0` to undo proxy settings.
+- Use `adb shell settings put global http_proxy :0` to undo proxy settings.

+MITMproxy settings:
-Use `emulator -list-avds` to list available emulators Use `emulator -avd [EMULATOR_NAME] -writable-system -show-kernel` to start emulator with writable system, API <= 28 (https://docs.mitmproxy.org/stable/howto-install-system-trusted-ca-android/)
+- Use `emulator -list-avds` to list available emulators
+- Use `emulator -avd [EMULATOR_NAME] -writable-system -show-kernel` to start emulator with writable system, API <= 28 (https://docs.mitmproxy.org/stable/howto-install-system-trusted-ca-android/)